RawatRahul14/SageMaker-Project/README.md

     5. Name the role, e.g., SageMakerExecutionRole.
     6. Copy the ARN of the created role (e.g., arn:aws:iam::<account-id>:role/SageMakerExecutionRole).
 6. Launch Amazon SageMaker to start the model training process.
-7. Follow the Python script provided in the repository to interact with SageMaker and train the Random Forest Classifier.
+7. Follow the Python script provided in the repository to interact with SageMaker.

 ## Conclusion
-This project serves as an example of how cloud technologies like AWS SageMaker and S3 can be used for training machine learning models.
-By following the steps outlined in this project, you can build, train, and evaluate a machine learning model for mobile price classification.
+This project serves as an example of how cloud technologies like AWS SageMaker and S3 can be used for training machine learning and deep learning models.
+By following the steps outlined in this project, you can build, train, and evaluate a models on the cloud.